codsen/codsen/packages/ast-monkey/README.md

 ### .set()

-Use method `monkey.set()` to overwrite a piece of an AST when you know its index.
+Use method `set()` to overwrite a piece of an AST when you know its index.

 ---